-Previous to his appointment as Finance Director of NHS South of England, Bob was Director of NHS Finance at the Department of Health from 2007.
+Before his appointment as Chief Executive, Bob served as Director of Finance at the NHS TDA.
+Prior to this Bob was the Finance Director of NHS South of England and the Director of NHS Finance at the Department of Health from 2007.
 There he led on NHS Financial policy and performance as well as being responsible for the national tariff programme and finance issues underpinning the Health Reform Programme.
 Bob was a Strategic Health Authority (SHA) Finance Director from 2002 to 2007, first with Kent and Medway SHA then with South East Coast SHA.

 Prior to this Bob held senior financial positions in different sectors, both public and private.
 He is CIPFA qualified and is currently a co-opted CIPFA Council member.